Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

             rts
 ```

-It's basically the same code as before, with and added jump to `exit`, which would be code after a data section.
+It's basically the same code as before, with an added jump to `exit`, which would be code after a data section.
 Let's see how the disassembler handles the final exam:

 ```asm6502
 ; converted with pydisass6502 by awsm of mayday!